Official Kickball League Rules

 - Overhanded pitching & curve balls are not allowed.

-- After 1 warning for a violation of any of the above illegal pitches, kickers will have the option to re-kick or take a base for each infraction thereafter.
+- After 1 warning for any of the above pitching violations, kickers will have the option to re-kick or take a base for each infraction thereafter.

 - Strike Zone: The pitch must pass within the 1-foot strike zone to either side of home plate (any part of the ball) and no more than 6 inches above home plate.
 (A pitch too bouncy will be determined by the referee and called a ball).

-- Pitch speed: Pitching MUST be at a reasonable speed and kickable as determined by the referee.
-Umpires will call "fast" when pitches are coming in too fast and it will be an automatic ball, but may still be kicked by the kicker.
+- Pitch speed: Pitching MUST be at a reasonable speed and kickable as determined by the referee (A pitch too fast will be determined by the referee and called a ball).
 The pitch speed rule is in place to ensure that our kickball leagues stay fun for everyone.

-- The catcher must remain behind the kicking box until the kicker makes contact with the ball and is not allowed to take a running start toward the ball until contact.
-The catcher may NOT stand to the side of the kicking box or so closely to the kicker as to interfere with his or her ability to kick, until contact is made with the ball.
-The catcher, again, does not have to start behind the kicker, they just need to be behind the kicking box.
-The catcher must travel through the kicker's box to retrieve a ball kicked into fair territory, going around the cones or outside of the kickers box to retrieve a fair ball is not permitted.
+- The catcher must remain behind the kicking box until the kicker makes contact with the ball and is not allowed to take a running start before the ball is kicked.
+The catcher may NOT stand so closely to the kicker as to interfere with his or her ability to kick.
+The catcher must travel through the kicker's box to retrieve a ball kicked into fair territory.

 - Catchers may only be changed between innings (except for injury)